flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 The most relevant next topics are:

+1. **Lagrangian Relaxation and Duality**
+   Useful for understanding how dual multipliers, relaxed constraints, and lower bounds are used in decomposition methods.

-1. **Dantzig-Wolfe Decomposition**
+2. **Dantzig-Wolfe Decomposition**
    The reformulation framework behind many column-based Master Problems and Pricing Problems.

-2. **Branching Strategies in Branch and Price**
+3. **Branching Strategies in Branch and Price**
    The main algorithmic difficulty in many applications.
-The branching decisions must be compatible with pricing.
+Branching decisions must be compatible with the column-generation structure.

-3. **Dual Stabilization and Degeneracy**
+4. **Dual Stabilization and Degeneracy**
    Important for improving the convergence behavior of Column Generation inside the Branch-and-Price tree.

-4. **Primal Heuristics in Branch and Price**
+5. **Primal Heuristics and Column Management**
-   Useful for obtaining good incumbents and improving the global upper bound early in the search.
+   Useful for obtaining good incumbents and reducing repeated work across branch-and-bound nodes.

-5. **Column Pool Management and Parallel Pricing**
-   Practical techniques for reducing repeated work across nodes and accelerating large-scale implementations.

-For this note series, **Dantzig-Wolfe Decomposition** is the next major topic that explains where many Branch-and-Price Master Problems and Pricing Problems come from.
+For this note series, **Lagrangian Relaxation and Duality** comes next. **Dantzig-Wolfe Decomposition**, introduced later in the series, will explain the reformulation framework behind many column-based Master Problems and Pricing Problems.